Sébastien Chabal: Personal life

 Born on 8 December 1977 in Valence, Drôme, Chabal grew up in Beaumont-lès-Valence in the Drôme department in southeast France.
 His modest family was originally from Ardèche.
 His father worked in a garage and his mother worked in a jewellery store.
 Passionate about mechanical works, he attended a Lycée professionnel where he studied for and obtained a brevet d'études professionnelles in mechanics.
 He then worked as a milling machine operator in a Salmson factory in Crest.
 While working in Crest, he played rugby for the amateur club in Beauvallon.
 When he joined Valence Sportif, he left his factory job and became a professional rugby union player.

 While playing for Bourgoin-Jallieu, he married Annick and became stepfather to her daughter who was born in 1994.
 In 2005, he welcomed the birth of his daughter Lily-Rose.

 Chabal is a member of the 'Champions for Peace' club, a group of 54 famous athletes committed to serving peace in the world through sport, created by Monaco-based international organization Peace and Sport.

-In 2019, Sébastien Chabal studied at EM Lyon Business School.
+In 2025, Chabal admits that he has no recollection of his entire playing career and most of his childhood due to repeated concussions.
+Due to this, he also finds it pointless to see a doctor, as it is impossible to recover his lost memories.